vishalprabha/CSCI5448-OOAD/Projects/Project4/Project4-part2/readme.md

 - Both stores are initialized for the next day before command line interface is presented to the user.

 - **The output file generation is specific to mac systems and its required to already have the "outputs" directory.**
+- **Prior to running the program, please clear the currently generated output files.**

 # Changes in UML compared to previous submission